garden-io/garden/docs/reference/action-types/Run/kubernetes-pod.md

 [spec](#spec) > podSpec

 Supply a custom Pod specification.
 This should be a normal Kubernetes Pod manifest.
-Note that the spec will be modified for the run, including overriding with other fields you may set here (such as `args` and `env`), and removing certain fields that are not supported.
+Note that the spec will be modified for the Run, including overriding with other fields you may set here (such as `args` and `env`), and removing certain fields that are not supported.

-The following Pod spec fields from the will be used (if present) when executing the task:
+The following Pod spec fields from the selected `resource` will be used (if present) when executing the Run:
 * `affinity`
 * `automountServiceAccountToken`
 * `containers`